ryanblakeley/terrafarm-frontend/NOTES/DESIGN.md

+# Design

+## Getting Started

+Section of home page that quickly describes the user interface.

+UI Definitions
 - resource: discrete unit of input
 - task: specific action that employs resources and generates measurable output
 - project: combination of tasks that share a material objective